shawa/svgerry/README.md

 ### Transforms
 The possible transforms are `Rotate <angle>`, `Scale <y> <x>` and `Translate <y> <x>`.
 Transforms are applied one after another, so their order is significant.

 For example, a 45 degree rotation followed by a translation by 5 units, will translate the shape along the _rotated coordinate space_.
+Adding a scale in the middle would scale the _coordinate space_ as well; the translation's effect is magnified by that scale.

+This can be used to introduce Skews for free, give it a go!

 To minimize surprise, specify transforms in the order `Translate`, then `Rotate`, then `Scale`.